jamestjat/Py_Control/readme.md

 # Devcontainer for Python Control System Development

 This repository contains the configuration for a development container tailored for Python control system development.
-The container is based on Ubuntu 22.04 LTS and includes essential tools and libraries for control system analysis and design.
+The container is based on Docker official Python:3.12 image and includes essential tools and libraries for control system analysis and design.

 ## Table of Contents